-An employee can opt for early retirement if he/she has at least 30 years of service credit but does not meet the Rule of 80, or is at least age 55 with five or more years of service can opt for early retirement.
+An employee who has at least 30 years of service credit but does not meet the Rule of 80, or who is at least age 55 with five or more years of service can opt for early retirement.

 Penalties for early retirement can be quite severe, but depend on the employee’s age, years of service credit, and whether they meet certain “grandfather” provisions established in 2005 when the penalties for early retirement were increased.
 Employees considering early retirement can consult with a TRS benefits counselor or use the retirement calculators on the TRS website.